High School Student Resume Templates (+ Writing Tips)

 Strong

-This high school student resume template is perfect to create a resume that conveys confidence with solid borders and bold fonts.
+This high school resume template is perfect for creating a resume that conveys confidence with bold fonts and solid borders.

 Structured